ovska/FlameCsv/docs/docs/configuration.md

 > The library maintains a small pool of @"System.String"-instances of previously encountered headers, so unless your data is exceptionally varied, the allocation cost is paid only once.

 > [!WARNING]
 > While you can inherit the options-type and override these methods, the library expects both of the the @"System.String" and @"System.ReadOnlySpan`1" methods to return the same sequences for the same inputs.
-Make sure you override both transcoding methods in either direction, and keep the implementations in sync.
+Make sure you override both transcoding methods in either direction, and keep the implementations in sync.<br/>
+> Most likely you can achieve the same goals easier by using @"FlameCsv.CsvOptions`1.Comparer" and [custom converters](examples.md#converters).

 ### Memory pooling

 You can configure the @"System.Buffers.MemoryPool`1" instance used internally with the @"FlameCsv.CsvOptions`1.MemoryPool?displayProperty=nameWithType" property.
 Pooled memory is used to handle escaping, unescaping, and records split across multiple sequence segments.
 The default value is @"System.Buffers.MemoryPool`1.Shared?displayProperty=nameWithType".

 If set to `null`, no pooled memory is used and all needed buffers are heap allocated.

+Further reading: @"architecture".

 ### Custom binding